2002-shashank/iot-device-simulator/README.md

 This project can be used as a reference for:
 - AWS IoT Core MQTT connectivity
 - Secure IoT device simulation
-- Internship and academic demonstrations of IoT pipelines